Focinfi/godocserver/README.md

 ## godocserver

+**Note**: `godoc` has already provided a server for documents of all golang packages. so you can follows:

+1. `go get golang.org/x/tools/cmd/godoc`
+2. `godoc -http=:6060`, then you can vist localhost:6060

+As a result, `godoc` is already enough.
+But this brefore building this project, I don't know that.

 This package aims to build simple golang html document server.

 `godoc -html strings` can build a html document for package strings, so that we can build some static files for reading documents offline.